trailofbits/sinter/README.md

 `$ csrutil status`

-Finally, to run Sinter:
+Finally, to run Sinter, do not double-click the `Sinter` app bundle in Finder.
+Rather, launch the daemon:

-`$ sudo sinter`
+`$ sudo Sinter.app/Contents/MacOS/service`

-Sinter runs as a daemon.
-In this version it outputs events to the command line.
+In this version, it outputs events to the command line and to text-based log files under `/var/db/sinter/`.

 ## How to Build